MailHow vs Migadu

 - You send more than 20 messages a day and don't want to pay $90/yr for the privilege.

-- You want to see, per domain, whether your mail is actually authenticating — we show you the DMARC reports.
+- You want to see, per domain, whether your mail is actually authenticating.
+We show you the DMARC reports.

-Receiving on your own domains is free on MailHow, with no card — so you can point one domain at us, leave the rest where they are, and see for yourself before moving anything.
+Receiving on your own domains is free on MailHow, with no card.
+So you can point one domain at us, leave the rest where they are, and see for yourself before moving anything.
 Start free.

 Sources